Optimal Estimation of Temperature in Finite-sized System: Estimation of temperature for large- systems

 \section{Estimation of temperature for large-$N$ systems}

 The UMVUE of $T$ and $\beta$, $\hat{T}_{G}$ and $\hat{\beta}_{B}$, depend on the expression of $\sigma(E)$.
-For large-$N$ systems, we approximate the expression of $\sigma(E)$ through the partition function $Z$ and its derivatives, which can be obtained through measuring thermodynamic quantities.
+For large-$N$ systems, we approximate the expression of $\sigma(E)$ through the partition function $Z$ and its derivatives, which can be obtained through measuring heat capacity of the system.
 Using the Laplace approximation (saddle point approximation) \cite{bib60,bib61} or the Darwin–Fowler method in Sec.
 9.1 of \cite{bib62} (see Appendix \ref{largen}), we obtain

 where $S=\ln Z-\beta \partial \ln Z/ \partial \beta $ is the thermodynamics entropy in a canonical ensemble.

 Taking the derivative of Eq. \eqref{entropy12} with respect to $E$ on both sides, we have